stefanWebDev/sumUpInvoices/README.md

 installation:
 - in calculator.py: type in your initial directory where your invoices are stored (just for easier access, you can also navigate there)
-- setup env
+- setup virtual environment
-- install used packages from calculator.py
+- install packages used in calculator.py
-- activate env
+- activate virtual environment
-- python calculator.py starts the program
+- "python calculator.py" starts the script